 - a description of the accident which caused the injury

-- an explanation of why the state is responsible for the plaintiff’s injury, and
+- an explanation of why the state is responsible for your injury, and

 - medical records and/or property value records, depending on the case

-The attorney general’s office will then either approve the claim and pay, or else to deny the claim.
-If the claim is denied, the victim can still bring a lawsuit as long as no more than two (2) years have passed since the injury.
+The attorney general’s office will then either approve the claim and pay, or else deny the claim.
+If the claim is denied, you can still bring a lawsuit as long as no more than two (2) years have passed since the injury.

-Note that personal injury damages against the Nevada state government are capped at $100,000 per claim, and that judges may not impose punitive damages against the government.5
+Note that personal injury damages against the Nevada state government are capped at $100,000 per claim.
+Plus judges may not impose punitive damages against the government.6

 3.2.
 Suing the City of Las Vegas for personal injury

 The process of bringing a personal injury lawsuit against the City of Las Vegas is similar to the process of suing the State of Nevada.
-Victims may either bring a lawsuit right away or try to avoid a lawsuit altogether by submitting a “notice of claim” to the City.
+You may either:

 Las Vegas City Hall